Writing

 Spanning back to our early ancestors, we have used stories to make sense of the world and to entertain us.
 They hold morals and metaphors.
 Whenever we lack heroes, we can conjure them in tales, and cherish even fictitious characters.

 I am currently writing a fantasy trilogy, and hope to soon be querying the first book, The Tempering.
-I am also writing a portal fantasy named Guesthouse for the Lost and Found, which mixes my home county of Cornwall with the fairy realm.
+I am also writing a speculative supernatural murder mystery named Guesthouse for the Lost and Found, which mixes my home county of Cornwall with the fairy realm.

 If you would like to know more about my work, please get in touch either via my contact page or my newsletter.